Helms 24

 The Helms 24 is an American trailerable sailboat that was designed by Stuart Windley as a cruiser and first built in 1977.

 Production

 The design was built by Jack A. Helms Co., a furniture maker in Irmo, South Carolina, United States.
-Production was started in 1977 with 750 boats completed in total, but it is now out of production.
+Production began in 1977, with 750 boats completed in total, but it is now out of production.

 Design

 The Helms 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed fin keel or optional shoal draft keel.
+It has a masthead sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller, and a fixed fin keel or optional shoal draft keel.
 It displaces 4200 lb and carries 1850 lb of ballast.

 The boat has a draft of 4.17 ft with the standard keel and 3.00 ft with the optional shoal draft keel.

 The boat is normally fitted with a small 4 to 8 hp outboard motor for docking and maneuvering.
 A Yanmar 1GM10 diesel inboard engine was optional.